SubhadityaMukherjee/AI-knowledge-base/docs/Rescorla-Wagner Blocking.md

 ---

 # Rescorla-Wagner Blocking
-- If an outcome is already strongly associated with a stimuli (cue or feature), the presence of other [[Features|features]], regardless of how consistent they are, will not lead to a new association
+- If an outcome is already strongly associated with a stimuli (cue or feature), the presence of other [features](Features.md), regardless of how consistent they are, will not lead to a new association